sseefried/docker-epidemic-build-env/README.md

 Now follow the instructions in the `README.md` [here](https://github.com/sseefried/android-build-epidemic-apk)

-The `adb` tool is not installed in the image so once you have built the APK you will want to exit out of the running container and then copy the APK to your local machine (which presumably has `adb` installed in it).
+The `adb` tool is not installed in the image so once you have built the APK you will want to copy the APK to your local machine (which presumably has `adb` installed in it).

+Keep the container running.
 In a fresh shell (in another terminal window) type:

      $ docker ps